 Department of Defense (DoD) activities, including weapons testing, practice bombing, and field maneuvers, have impacted Native American lands nationwide.
 DoD initiated the Native American Lands Environmental Mitigation Program to address these environmental impacts.
 Most impacts from past DoD activities are addressed through the Formerly Used Defense Sites Program, administered by the United State Army Corps of Engineers.
 The Formerly Used Defense Sites Program reduces, in a timely, cost-effective manner, risks to human health, safety, and the environment resulting from past DoD activities.
-Many Indian land sites are in the Formerly Used Defense Site inventory of projects but are not scheduled to be addressed for an extended period of time.
+Many Indian land sites are in the Formerly Used Defense Site (FUDS) inventory of projects but are not scheduled to be addressed for an extended period of time.
 Because of this situation, Congress has expressed concern and has directed special funding to address impacts of significance to the tribes.

 DoD created NALEMP to address environmental impacts on Indian lands from former DoD activities with maximum tribal participation, through Government-to-Government consultation.
 NALEMP helps address impacts left behind from abandoned military sites which may include: